nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 * Any User can subscribe to notifications for all comments made on a tile
 * Mapper receives a "Welcome to HOT mapping" email upon first login
 * Mapper receives a buffer around tile area when beginning work on a new tile

+## 6-2 Sample Timeline ##

+[REPLACE THIS / ADD FAKE TIMELINE]

+The cards in the above list are not of a consistent size.
+"TM3 should provide an API for custom analytics queries", for example, is marked "[EPIC]" because it is substantially larger than all the other cards in the list.
+Before delivering such a card, it would need to be broken down into relatively similar-sized cards (to each other and to all other cards in the list).
+If the team finds it difficult to apportion cards in roughly similar sizes, cards may be given relative estimates, in abstract points: 1, 2, and 3.
+"1" describes a nearly-trivial task.
+"2" is the preferred difficulty for most cards.
+"3" represents work which cannot be subdivided into cards of size 1 or 2.

+For this exercise, let's assume we were able to apportion cards of roughly equivalent size for all 58 cards above.
+The aforementioned API epic, "Validator can mark a tile validated in JOSM", "TM3 should support 100,000 simultaneous users", and "[NFR] TM3 must support i18n" are all obviously larger cards.
+Let's assume these 4 cards are broken down into 16 smaller cards we consider roughly equivalent to the rest of the list.
+If we provide the prioritized list to the software team, they can then plug cards into the first few weeks of development to estimate their week-on-week accomplishments.
+Say the first week fits 5 cards, the second week 7, and the third week 6.
+The sizing of effort in this exercise is fine-grained enough to be possible for a human being to estimate but coarse-grained enough to be meaningful on the 4-month project timeline.
+Our 70 cards will take 12 weeks to complete, leaving 4 weeks buffer for scope creep, underestimation, manual QA, and inefficiencies in the overall feedback process.

+Obviously the real Inception exercise will be much more involved and collaborative.
+We hope this provides some insight as to how we would go about it, however.